awsdocs/aws-cdk-guide/v2/migrating-v2.md

 # Migrating to AWS CDK v2<a name="migrating-v2"></a>

-Version 2 of the AWS Cloud Development Kit \(AWS CDK\) is designed to make writing infrastructure as code in your preferred programming language even easier\.
+Version 2 of the AWS Cloud Development Kit \(CDK\) is designed to make writing infrastructure as code in your preferred programming language even easier\.

 The main changes from AWS CDK v1 to CDK v2 are as follows\.
 + AWS CDK v2 consolidates the stable parts of the AWS Construct Library, including the core library, into a single package, `aws-cdk-lib`\.
 Developers no longer need to install additional packages for the individual AWS services they use\.
 This single\-package approach also eliminates the need to synchronize the versions of the various CDK library packages\.

   L1 \(CfnXXXX\) constructs, which represent the exact resources available in AWS CloudFormation, are always considered stable and so are included in `aws-cdk-lib`\.
-+ Experimental modules, where we're still working with the community to develop new L2 or L3 constructs, are not included in `aws-cdk-lib`; they are instead distributed as individual packages\.
++ Experimental modules, where we're still working with the community to develop new [L2 or L3 constructs](constructs.md#constructs_lib), are not included in `aws-cdk-lib`; they are instead distributed as individual packages\.
 Experimental packages are named with an `alpha` suffix and a semantic version number that matches the first version of the AWS Construct Library with which they are compatible, also with an `alpha` suffix\.
 Constructs move into `aws-cdk-lib` after being designated stable, permitting the main Construct Library to adhere to strict semantic versioning\.

   Stability is specified at the service level\.
 For example, if we begin creating one or more L2 constructs for Amazon AppFlow, which at this writing has only L1 constructs, they would first appear in a module named `@aws-cdk/aws-appflow-alpha`, then move to `aws-cdk-lib` when we feel the new constructs meet the fundamental needs of customers\.